Preludes to the Eilenberg-Moore and the Leray-Serre spectral sequences: Examples

 \begin{remark} The preceding example contradicts the statement of~\cite[Ex.~8.12]{McCleary}: the Eilenberg--Moore spectral sequence does not have to degenerate at~$\rmE_2$, even if the Leray--Serre spectral sequence has all differentials coming from transgressions.
 Besides, we learned from Schochet~(private communication) that the attribution of that exercise to him is inaccurate. \end{remark}

 \begin{example} We consider the fibration sequences~$\Omega Z\to X\to Y\to Z$ for spaces~$Z$ such that the Eilenberg--Moore spectral sequence

 degenerates from its~$\rmE_2$ page on.
 These are the spaces that we called~$K$--unbarred in Definition~\ref{def:unbarred}.
 The results from Section~\ref{sec:preLS}, especially Theorem~\ref{thm:EM_is_local} and its Corollary~\ref{cor:E2}, apply.
-A special case of this situation is when the base space

-is contractible, so that the map~$X\to Y$ is an equivalence.
+A special case of this situation is when the base space $Z\simeq\star$ is contractible so that the map~$X\to Y$ is an equivalence.
 This is another example of product fibrations as in Example~\ref{ex:LS_diffs}.
 In this case, the Eilenberg--Moore spectral sequence has an~$\rmE_2$ page that is concentrated on the~$p=0$ column; it degenerates already from~$\rmE_1$ on.
 The Leray--Serre spectral sequence has an~$\rmE_2$ page that is concentrated on the~$t=0$ line; it degenerates from~$\rmE_2$ on, but on the~$\rmE_1$ page one might still see differentials from the cellular structure on~$Y$.
 As we have already mentioned in Example~\ref{ex:good_spaces_2}, more interesting instances of the situation here are given in the case when the base space~$Z$ is a torus~$(\rmS^1)^d$ or a sphere~$\rmS^d$ where~$K$ is any field, but also~$\bbR P^\infty\simeq\rmB\bbZ/2$ when the characteristic of the field~$K$ is~$2$. \end{example}